acm-uga/archive/2019-04-22/README.md

 Given a binary tree of numbers, determine if it is a valid binary search tree.

 Your input is given as an **s-expression**, a way of describing trees as lists.
-A binary s-expression is either a null value or a list of three values.
-A null value represents an empty tree.
-A list of three values represents a binary tree such that the first element is the root value and the second and third elements are s-expressions describing the left and right subtrees respectively.
+In an s-expression, the empty tree is represented by a null value.
+Otherwise, the s-expression is a triple `[val, left, right]` where `val` is the value of the root node and `left` and `right` are s-expressions describing the left and right subtrees.

 ### S-Expressions